cn205000/IT-Portfolio/Active Directory/ActiveDirectory-UserManagement/readme.md

 <br>

 ## Step 4️⃣: Managing User Accounts (Day-to-Day IT Tasks)

+> 📌 *Why?* These are daily tasks for IT Help Desk & System Admins to maintain user access and security.

 1. Resetting Passwords
   - Right-click the user → **Reset Password** → Enter new password.